jetbrains-academy/introduction_to_python/Functions/Args and kwargs/task.md

 (see [Data Structures — Dictionaries ](course://Data structures/Dictionaries)) containing
 all keyword arguments except for those corresponding to a formal parameter.
-This may be combined with a formal parameter of the form `*name` which receives a tuple containing any number of positional arguments beyond the formal parameter list.
-(`*name` must occur before `**name`.)
+This may be combined with a formal parameter of the form `*name` which receives a tuple containing any number of positional arguments beyond the formal parameter list (`*name` must occur before `**name`).
 For example, if we define a function like the one in the code editor, it could be called as shown in call 1, which would print:
 ```text
 -- Do you know how to get to the Library ?